 After leaving the road, Forrest settled in Boston where he co-founded the funk rock band Judy’s Tiny Head (JTH).
 The band released two albums in the 1980s, including the single “My Car” (an ironic take on the worship of status symbols), which became a local commercial favorite in New England and a top 40 hit on college radio.
 Forrest and JTH went on to performed with such acts as the Violent Femmes, Run DMC, Deborah Harry, Paul Young and Aimee Mann.
 JTH eventually recorded with famed music producer Teddy Riley, before parting ways in the 1990s.

-Forrest has recently finished a new album entitled “River of Stars,” due out May 1, 2020.
+Forrest recently released his newest album entitled “River of Stars,” (May 20, 2020).
 Beholden to no single formula, the music is influence by such artist as Bob Dylan, Leonard Cohen, The Talking Heads, The Beatles, Paul Simon, Jason Mraz, John Mayer, Munford & Sons and others.
 Lyrically, “River of Stars” continues in the style of his recent releases, focusing on the search for meaning in an increasingly mechanized and impersonal world, while seeing the beauty and possibility for liberation in all beings.

 Forrest is currently working with producer J. Christopher Thomas on demos for a new album to be recorded in the Spring 2021, at Tiny Telephone Recording Studio in Oakland.
 The songs for the new release are more introspective than his past albums, exploring some of the deeper phycological and cultural demons that lead to so much suffering and injustice in the world.

 Critical reviews in the indie press for River Of Stars: